-You may vaguely remember hearing about the history of hemophilia in your middle school classroom.
-Many European royal families had this rare bleeding disorder, starting with the British royal family in the 1800s, leading to the nickname “the royal disease.”
+You may vaguely remember learning about the history of hemophilia when you were in middle school.
+Starting with the British royal family in the 1800s, many European royal families had this rare bleeding disorder, leading to the nickname “the royal disease.”
 This genetic bleeding disorder has often been discussed in history books.

 For many people with hemophilia and their loved ones, understanding the history of hemophilia, as well as how it’s passed down from generation to generation, can help demystify the condition.
 In this article, we’ll explore the genetics of hemophilia through its influence on royal bloodlines.